-Last summer, we were visited by the National Hemophilia Foundation.
+Last summer, we were visited by the National Bleeding Disorders Foundation.
 They are celebrating 75 years the same year we are celebrating our 50th!
-Since our beloved founder, George King, was a 2 term president, the NHF wanted to make sure our company was included not only on their 75 year timeline, but also in a …Continue Reading
+Since our beloved founder, George King, was a 2 term president, the NHF (now NBDF) wanted to make sure our company was included not only on their 75 year timeline, but …Continue Reading

 Unite for Bleeding Disorders Walk through Midwest Hemophilia Association George King Bio-Medical, Inc. News Release OLATHE, Kan.- This past Saturday June 11, employees from George King Bio-Medical Inc. represented the company at the annual local chapter Midwest Hemophilia Association Unite for Bleeding Disorder Walk.
 The walk is held each year to support individuals with bleeding disorders. …Continue Reading